You can force your employer to change its illegal practices.

 Lead plaintiffs for a class have similar duties to any individual employee who brings a lawsuit.
 They may have to sit for deposition, answer written questions, and provide evidence related to the case.
 Lead plaintiffs in a class action have the additional duty to represent the interests of all the affected employees, and not just their own interests.
 This is especially important as the lead plaintiffs must approve any negotiated settlement of the case.
 Courts often award the lead plaintiff an extra amount of settlement money to compensate for the extra work they perform in service of the class.

-McCormack & Erlich filed a class action with the model and two coworkers as lead plaintiffs.
-Based on the combined power of the claims, we were able to negotiate a $1.95 Million settlement to reimburse all the workers for their unpaid wages.
-In addition the company changed its policies, classifying all workers as employees, and it stopped forcing them to work off-the-clock.
+McCormack & Erlich filed a class action.
+Based on the combined power of the claims, we were able to negotiate a $1.95 Million settlement to reimburse all workers for their unpaid wages.

 Call for a free case evaluation